deejaygraham/deejaygraham.github.io/_posts/2013-11-26-dream-team-nightmare.md

 any others like it in the field.
 It seems even more of a chore to go back to reading real books.

 ###### Disclaimer
-[@PortiaTung](http://twitter.com/portiatung) and I are twitter "friends" and I helped debug an early version of the pdf manuscript's links and typos.
+[@PortiaTung](http://twitter.com/portiatung) and I are twitter "friends" and I helped debug an early version of the pdf manuscript.